luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 1. **Secure your content creation**: With tools like [signed Git commits](/posts/implementing-signed-commits/)
 2. **Secure your formal communications**: With [email encryption](/posts/email-security-for-writers/)
-3. **Secure your instant communications**: With Signal
+3. **Secure your instant communications**: With [Signal](https://signal.org/)

 This security triad protects your work, your sources, and your professional relationships throughout the writing process.
+Technology journalist [Runa Sandvik](https://bsky.app/profile/runasand.bsky.social), who focuses on security for journalists, has created an excellent [Substack newsletter](https://runasand.substack.com/) covering these exact topics.

 Signal helps provide that freedom, allowing you to focus on what matters most: your writing.